gofilipa/python-for-text/_sources/intro.md

 # "Intro to Python for Working with Text" workshop series
-By Filipa Calado | Princeton University
+By Filipa Calado, Princeton University

 filipa@princeton.edu